Floer theory and flips: Associahedra

-A moduli space of trees is obtained by allowing the finite edges to acquire lengths.
-A {\em metric tree} is a pair $T=(\T,\ell)$ consisting of a tree $\T$ equipped with a metric $\ell$.
+A moduli space of metric ribbon trees is obtained by allowing the finite edges to acquire lengths.
+A {\em metric ribbon tree} is a pair $T=({\Gamma},\ell)$ consisting of a ribbon tree ${\Gamma}$ equipped with a {\em metric $\ell$}.
 By definition a metric is a labelling

-of its combinatorially finite edges by elements of $[0,\infty]$ called {\em lengths}.
-An equivalence relation on metric trees is defined by collapsing edges of length zero: Given a tree with an edge of length zero, removing the edge and identifying its head and tail gives an equivalent metric tree.
+of its combinatorially finite edges $e \in \Edge_-({\Gamma})$ by elements $\ell(e)$ of $[0,\infty]$ called {\em lengths}.
+We think of $T$ as the topological space obtained by joining together intervals $T_e$ of length $\ell(e)$ at the vertices.
+From this point of view there is a natural equivalence relation on ribbon metric trees defined by collapsing edges of length zero: Given a tree $T$ with an edge $e$ of length $\ell(e)$ zero, removing the interior $\on{int}(e)$ of the edge $e$ from $T$ and identifying its head $h(e)$ and tail $t(e)$ gives an equivalent metric tree